 The Watchdogs That Didn’t Bark by April Glaser

 Summary: When Democrats and Republicans in Congress agree on something, it usually involves symbolic acts of patriotism or minimally decent acts of disaster relief.

 A Short Overview of Object Oriented Software Design by Stanislav Kozlovski

 Summary: Most modern programming languages support and encourage object-oriented programming (OOP).
 Even though lately we seem to be seeing a slight shift away from this, as people start using languages which are not heavily influenced by OOP (such as Go, Rust, Elixir, Elm, Scala), most still have objects.

 Summary: For the first 35 years of my life, like most Americans, I was exposed to lots of advertising.
 I absorbed billboards and print ads and direct mailers and television commercials and radio jingles.
 I learned about available products and services, and chose which ones I wanted.

 A Right to the Digital City by Richard Pope

 Summary: Earlier this year, the London Chief Digital Officer and the Smart London board started a listening exercise to help develop the Smart London plan.
 The following is our response to their question of how to define a new deal for city data.

-Summary: If you love gooey brownies you are going to love these dairy free gooey brownies because they are incredible!
-They have an amazingly rich chocolate flavor and even when they cool they are just as gooey as they are fresh out of the oven!
-Oh and did I mention that they are super easy?
-You j
+Summary: If you love gooey brownies, but are dairy free, these dairy free brownies are just what you need!
+They have a rich chocolate flavor and are so gooey that when they cool, they are just as gooey as when they are fresh out of the oven!
+These brownies are incredibly easy dairy free dessert to make.

 Summary: This is part I in my series on analysing BoardGameGeek data.
 Other parts can be found here: Over the last few years, board games have become one of my favoured pastimes.